R2Z/prismnet-ai/README.md

 **For Development/Testing:**
 - The application currently accepts any username in JWT tokens (no password validation)
-- You can generate a JWT token or use any string as an API key for testing
+- You can use any string as an API key for testing
+- **Important**: The JWT secret key must be at least 256 bits (32 characters) for HMAC-SHA algorithms

+**⚠️ SECURITY WARNING:**
+- The current authentication setup is for development/testing only (profiles: local, dev, test)
+- **DO NOT deploy to production** with the default JWT secret or simple API key validation
+- In production profiles, only proper JWT tokens will be accepted
+- Implement proper user authentication, password validation, and use environment variables for secrets
+- Generate a secure random 256-bit (32+ character) JWT secret for production

 ```bash
 # JWT (recommended for users)